 Refusing to submit to a breath, blood or urine test:

 Driving with a blood alcohol content of .08% or greater:

 If you are pulled over under the suspicion of driving under the influence in Arizona, and a law enforcement officer has reasonable cause to believe that you are guilty of drunk driving, they would have the right to confiscate your license on the spot.
 Your license would be subject to an automatic 90-day suspension, even though you have not been convicted.
 The government sees driving as a privilege, not a right.
 This means that they can take this privilege away as they see fit.

 Was your license confiscated during a DUI arrest?
 You are not without options.
 After your license has been seized, you have 15 days to contest the suspension by scheduling a hearing with the Motor Vehicle Division (MVD) of the Arizona Department of Transportation.
 This would open a civil case, which is separate from your criminal trial.
-At this hearing, your Phoenix DUI attorney would need to establish that some legal insufficiency or rights violation has rendered the suspension invalid.
+At your license suspension hearing, your Phoenix attorney would need to establish that some legal insufficiency or rights violation has rendered the suspension invalid.

 If your driver's license has been suspended, it is important to act quickly and seek a lawyer's advice before you get into trouble for driving without a license.
 There are many actions that can be taken to help correct the situation.
 Depending on why the suspension happened, our law firm can find the best resolution to the problem.
 With the assistance of a skilled legal representative from Suzuki Law Offices, your interests can be protected no matter how serious the situation.

 Our Phoenix DUI lawyers at Suzuki Law Offices defend clients in criminal proceedings and driver's license administrative hearings.
 Contact us today to request a free case evaluation – we take calls 24/7!